DATA-606-SPRING-2022/Jin_DATA606/README.md

 The above two types of filtering have their own drawbacks such as the novelty problem of Content-based Filtering and the cold start problem of Collaborative Filtering, so in reality, more robust recommender systems like hybrid recommenders are often used.
 I plan to build a hybrid recommender that combines Content-based Filtering and Collaborative Filtering to overcome the drawbacks and improve overall performance.

+### System Integration/Deployment

+For recommendation system integration and deployment.
+I would like to develop a user interface for better using experience.
+I will develop a Flask website and use PythonAnywhere web hosting service to host our recommender system.
+Next, I will develop a Chabot using DialogFlow platform to assist users for product recommendation and integrate it with the Flask website.

 ## Outcomes
 #### What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practicle applications, etc)?

-I intend to achieve through this project is to develop product recommender systems/models that can accurately predict customers' preferences, identify the most useful characteristics to promote certain products to customers, understand the role of text data in recommender systems, and provide a comprehensive report of recommender systems for the business owners.
+I intend to achieve through this project is to develop product recommender systems/models that can accurately predict customers' preferences, identify the most useful characteristics to promote certain products to customers, understand the role of text data in recommender systems, provide a website and Chatbot to assist amazon users to make purchase decisions, and provide a comprehensive report of recommender systems for the business owners.

 ## References
 Jianmo Ni, Jiacheng Li, Julian McAuley